xenondevs/Docs/docs/nova/admin/faq.md

     Please follow the tutorial on the [setup page](setup.md).

-??? faq "Which Minecraft versions are supported by Nova?"
+??? faq "Which Minecraft versions are supported by Nova?
+Is there multi-version support?"

-    Nova always only supports the latest version of Minecraft.
+    The goal for Nova is to always target the latest version of Minecraft.
+There is no multi-version support.

-??? faq "Will multi-version support be added to Nova?"

-    No, multi-version support is not planned
+    If that latest version of Nova does not support the latest Minecraft version yet, please be patient while we work on updating it.

 ??? faq "Can I use Nova with Bedrock bridges like Geyser?"